Deep technical comparison

 Comis

-13 packages, ~478K source lines.
+15 packages in a large TypeScript monorepo.
 Strict separation via package references and pnpm workspaces.

 Error handling